Basic Types

 Usually we can get a slice by taking the address of an array:

-Vectors are based on hardware SIMD vectors, and supports many different operations that work on all elements in parallel, including arithmetics:
+Vectors are based on hardware SIMD vectors, and support many different operations that work on all elements in parallel, including arithmetics:

 String literals are special and can convert to several different types: String, char and ichar arrays and slices and finally ichar* and char*.